 Select the right delivery and tracking system

-Today, there are literally hundreds of Learning Management Systems (LMS) and Learning Content Management Systems (LCMS) on the market.
+Today, there are hundreds of Learning Management Systems (LMS) and Learning Content Management Systems (LCMS) on the market.
 Most are fully scalable and can be delivered to as many learners as the user requires.
 Scalability affects not only the total number of users in the system but how many can access it at once, an important consideration if you are serving a large organization or group.
 The eLeaP system, for example, is fully scalable.

 There are a number of other important features that enhance the LMS, including ease of operation for both the author and the student, built in quizzes and other interactivity, and full tracking.
 Reliability, too, plays an important role.
 On-demand training means exactly that: The training must be available at all times, 24/7.
 We also want a system that can be easily configured to meet our needs, without expensive programming.
 And, importantly, we want a system that won’t break the bank so that courses can be offered to students at reasonable prices.
 Let’s briefly examine some of these important features: